CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: CR-Walker: Conversational Recommendation Walker

 First of all, we treat intent selection as a simple 3-way classification problem parameterized by $\theta_i$:

-Here $(\boldsymbol{W}_{int}^1,\boldsymbol{b}_{int}^1)$ and $(\boldsymbol{W}_{int}^2,\boldsymbol{b}_{int}^2)$ denote trainable parameters for two fully-connected layers, through which the utterance embedding is mapped down to prediction probability for three different intents.
-We use standard cross entropy loss, denoted as $\mathcal{L}_{int}$.
-Note that we only use dialog history representation $\boldsymbol{u}_t$ here, since BERT embedding is already powerful enough for the classification problem.
-We empirically find that introducing $\boldsymbol{p}_t$ does not promote the final performance for intent classification.
+Noting that we only use utterance embedding $\boldsymbol{u}_t$ as input, since we empirically find that introducing $\boldsymbol{p}_t$ does not promote the performance of intent selection.

-With the root of the tree fixed, the next step is to expand it into a reasoning tree.
-For this purpose, we design the walker cell, a neural cell shown in Figure \ref{fig:crwalker}, that functions at each node on the reasoning tree.
-Specifically, it performs single step reasoning to select $[0,|\mathcal{N}_e^{(1)}|]$ neighbors to expand the tree from a given entity $e$.
-It first integrates the dialog history representation via gate mechanism to obtain context embedding $\boldsymbol{c}_t$:
+To expand a system intent into a reasoning tree, we propose the \textit{walker cell}, a neural module shown in Fig. \ref{fig:crwalker}.
+Particularly, each time a walker cell $C$ performs one-hop reasoning to select entities, to expand the tree from a given intent $i$, or a given entity $e$ at hop $n$=1 or >1 respectively.
+It first integrates the dialog history representation via a gate mechanism to obtain context embedding $\boldsymbol{c}_t$:

-The notion $\boldsymbol{W}_{C/R/Q}$ indicates that the cell owns separate parameters to different intent of chat, recommendation and query, and chooses which one to use according to the selected intent.
-Note that the gate is aware of the reasoning stand point $e$ as $\boldsymbol{h}_e$ contributes to deriving $\gamma$.
-The context embedding $c_t$ is then used to score each entity $e'$ within $\mathcal{N}_e^{(1)}$